Show your support for new laws

 - Twenty percent (20%) of every terrestrial and marine bioregion in Australia are protected in a nationally coordinated and consistent system of conservation agreements.

 - Federal Government leads the country in ensuring environmental indicators improve.

 - Environmental regulation, planning and decision making independent from political parties.
 These are adequately resourced to achieve outcomes, conducted transparently and fully enforced.

-- Community has legislated right to open standing, merits review and third-party enforcement rights under national environmental laws.
+- The community has legislated right to open standing, merits review and third-party enforcement rights under national environmental laws.

-- Community and NGO sector have access to consistent, regularly updated and reliable government data on environmental values and greenhouse gas reporting on disaggregated by sector and between sequestration and emissions.
+- The community and NGO sector have access to consistent, regularly updated and reliable government data on environmental values and greenhouse gas reporting on disaggregated by sector and between sequestration and emissions.